 Types of Mountain Bike Shoes

-While there are many mountain bike shoe options to choose from, there are two broad categories, depending on your style of riding.
+While there are many mountain bike shoe options to choose from, there are two maing categories, depending on your style of riding: downhill or freeride and cross country or all-mountain.
 Downhill or freeride shoes tend to be compatible with flat pedals, while cross country (XC) and all-mountain shoes are generally compatible with clipless pedals.
-Called clipless because they lack a toe clip (the cinch-down basket and strap system used in past eras), these pedals secure your foot, allowing more control and power.
-The clipless pedal and shoe system is the one I will be addressing.
+Clipless pedals are actually called clipless because they lack a toe clip (the cinch-down basket and strap system used in past eras), these pedals secure your foot, allowing more control and power.
+The clipless pedal and shoe system is the category I will be addressing.

 Advantages of Clipless Mountain Bike Shoes